trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-06-20 18:35:59 MDT.
+The information below was last updated at 2021-06-21 17:22:47 MDT.

-COVID vaccination update for June 20, 2021:
+COVID vaccination update for June 21, 2021:

--   Total shots given: 32,189,274
+-   Total shots given: 32,586,269
--   Shots per 100 people: 84.2
+-   Shots per 100 people: 85.2
--   Shots reported today: 352,896
+-   Shots reported today \*: 396,995
--   Inventory: 5.2 days (at avg pace)
+-   Inventory: 5.4 days (at avg pace)
--   Adults w/ 1+ Shots: 76.8%
+-   Adults w/ 1+ Shots: 76.9%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-In total, Canada is now up to 32.2 million shots given – which is 93.1% of the total 34.6 million doses available.
-Over the past 7 days, 3.1 million doses have been delivered to provinces.
+In total, Canada is now up to 32.6 million shots given – which is 93.1% of the total 35.0 million doses available.
+Over the past 7 days, 3.5 million doses have been delivered to provinces.

-And so far 7.1 million are fully vaccinated with two shots.
+And so far 7.4 million are fully vaccinated with two shots.

 ![](Plots/plot_total.png)

 Canada’s daily pace:

-Our 7-day average pace of administering shots: 452,249/day over the past week and 418,295/day the week prior.
+Our 7-day average pace of administering shots: 445,075/day over the past week and 423,903/day the week prior.

 We can use the latest average daily pace to project where vaccination rates are soon headed.